 Everybody needs to do Disney World with the fam or visit the National Parks.
 A lot like to do what Kenny Chesney prescribes and just check out to “Some Beach” somewhere.
 Whether it is Myrtle Beach, the Bahamas or Florida, people love to spread out a towel, soak up some sun and play in the surf.
 If you blend that up with some margaritas and local cuisine you have a fine vacation indeed.

 After a vacation people tend to feel more relaxed and refreshed.
 Their mood is elevated as they return to day-to-day living.
 They share some photos of sand castles and family and laugh about wrong turns or small misadventures.
 It renews the soul.

-So in my opinion, it is important to enjoy both vacations and travels.
-I like to have that carrot that is the next adventure, dangling in front of me at all times.
-It helps when life feels a bit dusty and full of ruts to motivate me and keep me moving forward toward that day circled on the calendar.
+So in my opinion, it is important to enjoy both vacations and travel.
+They each serve an important purpose in our lives.
+I like to use my next adventure like a carrot dangling in front of me at all times.
+It helps when life feels a bit dusty and full of ruts to motivate and keep me moving forward toward that day circled on the calendar.

 They say all things should be done in moderation, so blend in some Travel among your Vacations.
 Mix things up.
 Be brave and step outside your comfort zone.
 Keep nourishing your spirit and exploring this vast world we live in.
 Andiamo!

 Dream, Plan, Save, Adventure!